marcosalvalaggio/edamame/README.md

 ```python
 eda.dimensions(data)
 ```
+Parameters:

+* **data**: A pandas dataframe

-the function displays the number of rows and columns of a pandas dataframe passed
+The function displays the number of rows and columns of a pandas dataframe passed.

 ### Describe distribution